What are the benefits of volunteering?

 Dedicated volunteers are given a special chance to register for some of our sold out events.
 To get this opportunity, you must complete 24 hours of volunteering by one week prior to the event date.
 Please email email@example.com to register.

 Please do not register for the STP or RSVP if you know you want to volunteer to get your registration.
 If you do pay for your registration and then volunteer 24 hours, you will only be refunded 75% of the cost, due to non-refundable fees.
-You can start accruing hours for the next year’s STP on August 1 of the year.
-To register for any of our events using your volunteer hours, please email firstname.lastname@example.org, our volunteer coordinator.
+To register for any of our events using your volunteer hours, please email firstname.lastname@example.org, or our volunteer coordinator.
 You will be sent a paper registration form and write “Volunteer” at the top and mail it to the Cascade Bicycle Club office.

 Are there volunteer opportunities outside the Puget Sound Region?